Explore your study options

 Bachelor of Criminology | Bachelor of Arts (Honours) | Doctorate of Philosophy (Criminology)

 Our criminology courses are designed in conjunction with professional bodies including Victoria Police and the Australian Criminal Intelligence Commission.
-You can be confident that what you learn at Deakin will be relevant to your future career.
+You can be confident that your degree will be relevant to your future career.

 Research with us